SIM lock: Colombia

 Starting October 1, 2011, all the mobile telephone services providers, must sell to all users unlocked devices and provide free of charge support to unlock previously sold devices.
 This regulation was ordered to enable mobile number portability and to facilitate the reduction on costs ordered simultaneously.

 Chile

-Since Chile 1 January 2012, newly sold phones must be unlocked.
+Since 1 January 2012, newly sold phones must be unlocked.
 Previously bought locked phones had to be unlocked for free.
 The regulation was put in place in order to implement mobile number portability.
 However, the law only requires phones to be usable with all Chilean providers.
 It does not cover international unlocking for use outside Chile, so users may have to pay for the unlocking service.

 A new related issue is present since 23 September 2017, every IMEI have to be registered so the phone works in the country.
 For local carriers, they do the process, but to use a phone from outside the country, each user has to register it.
 IMEI Registration.